You want smart political talk without the meltdowns?

 The same thing with what they did with oil and gas.

-So when you cancel leases, when you cancel work on a pipeline, and most importantly, when you to direct capital away from the industry, you tell your folks, you know, follow ESG.
+So when you cancel leases, when you cancel work on a pipeline, and most importantly, when you direct capital away from the industry, you tell your folks, follow ESG, this is a bad investment.

 Don't make long-term investments in this industry.

-Of course you're gonna have this outcome.
+Of course, you're going to have this outcome.

-You know, as the big oil companies have said, we're not going to make multi-billion dollar long-term investments to bail you out politically in the short run.
+As the big oil companies have said, we're not going to make multi-billion dollar long-term investments to bail you out politically in the short run.

 They need some sort of a commitment.